Fine-Guy-21/Chat-Wars-Crafting-Algorithm/README.md

     - **Blacksmith Crafting Algorithm**: Paste your blacksmith resources.
   3. **Click the Calculate button** to see the results dynamically generated below.

+--

+## License

+  This project is licensed under the MIT License.
+See the LICENSE file for details.